Using Your College’s Academic Success Center

 - Individually (remote).
 Some colleges are now offering remote tutoring sessions for students who can’t make it to campus.
 You will likely need to create an appointment for these sessions as well.

-- As drop-in sessions.
-You do not need to sign up for these sessions; they usually operate on a first-come, first-served basis.
+- Drop-in sessions.
+You do not need to sign up for drop-in tutoring sessions; they usually operate on a first-come, first-served basis.
 While you should expect for these sessions to be busy, during slow periods, tutors may be able to work with you one-on-one.

 Essay and writing help

 Have a big paper to write?
-With the help of a writing coach in the learning center, you can draft and outline your paper together.
-They can help you identify key concepts and ideas you want to write about, give you tips on making an effective argument, and review different drafts of your paper as you work on it independently!
+With the help of a writing coach in the academic success center, you can draft, outline, and even proofread your paper together.
+Writing coaches can help you identify key concepts and ideas you want to write about, give you tips on making an effective argument, and review different drafts of your paper as you work on it independently!

 Learning support and strategies

-A big key to success in college is building good academic habits and strategies over time.
-These will help you in almost every class you take throughout your time in college, so it’s important to start working on them ASAP!
-Here are some of the learning habits and strategies that the learning center can help you build, through workshops and trainings:
+A big key to success in college is building good habits and strategies over time.
+These will help you in almost every class you take throughout your time in college, and even in life after school, so it’s important to start working on them ASAP!
+Here are some of the habits and strategies that the academic success center can help you build through workshops, tutoring, and trainings:

 - Time management

-Be sure to note which strategies have been most effective for you, and try to practice and build on them over time!
+Be sure to note which strategies would be best for you to work on, then try to practice and build on them over time!

-Before your tutoring session take the time to review your assignment or assignments, identify the areas where you are struggling, and write down any questions you have.
+Before your tutoring session or other time getting academic support, take the time to review your assignment, upcoming quiz/test, or study guide, identify the areas where you are struggling, and write down any questions you have.

-Tutors are typically students who are successful in their academics and have a wealth of knowledge to share about the courses you are taking.
-Keep in mind they are not professors or content-experts.
-Tutors will share study strategies and will help you understand problems and concepts, but they will not do your work for you.
+Tutors are typically fellow students who are successful in their academics and have a wealth of knowledge to share about the courses you are taking.
+Often, these tutors are also majoring in a similar field they are tutoring - for example an engineering major may be a math tutor or an English literature student may be helping in the Writing Lab.
+Keep in mind they are not professors, and although they will help you understand problems and concepts, they will not do your work for you.

 Showing up on time and prepared for your tutoring session is key.
-Tutors are often in high demand - especially during peak times like midterms & finals - so be sure to schedule your appointment at least one week before the assignment is due.
-Another way to plan ahead of your tutoring session is to make sure you show up prepared to jump straight into what you need help with.
+Tutors are often in high demand - especially during peak times like midterms & finals - so be sure to schedule your appointment ahead of time! .
+Another way to plan ahead of your tutoring session is to make sure you show up early and prepared to jump straight into what you need help with.